Point interactions and singular solutions to semilinear elliptic equations: Main results

 \subsection{Variational structure and critical points of the action}

-An important consequence of Theorem \ref{th:main_equivalence} is that, in the strong regime, the singular elliptic equation \eqref{eq:singular_elliptic} can be endowed with a well-suited variational structure.
-From now on we focus on the source case $(\sigma=1)$; see Section \ref{ssa} for a discussion of the absorption case $(\sigma=-1)$.
+An important consequence of Theorem \ref{th:main_equivalence} is that, in the Trace Regime, every singular solution to \eqref{eq:singular_elliptic} is a critical point of $S_{\lambda,\alpha}$ for a unique $\alpha\in\R$.
+From now on, we restrict our attention to the source case $\sigma=1$.